Make rebranding and brand optimization easier and more coherent by following these 4 simple steps for branding and defining a brand aesthetic.

 If you don’t have a lot of pins yet, or most of your pins are recipes, try searching for home inspiration, outfits, specific colors and even mood words like “romantic”, “classic” or “rustic”.

 Implement it!
-Use the mood board and color palette you just created to help change the colors on your website, to choose client gifts and even to help figure out what to share on Instagram!
+Use the mood board and color palette you just created to help change the aesthetic design of your website, to choose client gifts, and even to help figure out what to share on Instagram!